 There are about 50 species of snakes in Florida but only 6 of these are venomous.
 Most snakes, venomous or not, generally slither away from humans unless it is provoked or feels trapped.
+Florida venomous snakes are all over the state.
 Keep away from one and do not attempt to catch or kill it, when you are hiking, especially if you are not sure if it is poisonous.

 This snake is also known as the Highland moccasin, Chunkhead, and, simply, Copperhead.
 It can grow up to 36 inches long but some individuals have been recorded to be more than 50 inches long.
 Its body has crossbands that alternate reddish-brown to dark brown and light brown to grey bands.
 The darker bands have an hourglass shape while the head has plate-like scales.